comic/grand-challenge.org/app/docs/development.rst

 Building the documentation
 --------------------------

-Having built the web container with ``cycle_docker_compose.sh`` you can use this to generate the docs with
+Having built the web container with ``make runserver`` you can use this to generate the docs with

 .. code-block:: console